danielveld/LeetCode/README.md

 ## Navigation

 - [summary](Summary): the summary folder is for explaining algorithms
-- the Blind75 is a list of 75 essential LeetCode solutions
+- [Blind 75](Blind75): the Blind75 is a list of 75 essential LeetCode solutions
-- in the AllProblems folder I store all LeetCode solutions
+- [All Problems](AllProblems): in the AllProblems folder I store all LeetCode solutions
 ## Roadmap

 These are the goals I'm currently working towards: